day8/re-frame/docs/clojurescript.md

 Alan Kay once described LISP as "Maxwell's equations of software".
 Paul Graham believes LISP was a competitive advantage for his startup.
-Eric Raymmond said that learning LISP was profoundly enligthening, and that knowing it would make you a better programmer for the rest of your days.
+Eric Raymmond said that learning LISP was profoundly enligthening and that knowing it would make you a better programmer for the rest of your days.

-For 50 years, some of the best minds in software have admired it, used it and refined it.
+In the 70s, 80s and 90s, the LISP community went through a washing machine phase of evolutionary churn.
+Innovation flourished, experiments happened, prototype ideas were tested and knowledge foliated.
-LISP went through a washing machine phase of churn in the 70s, 80s and 90s as experiements were performed, and inspiration was tested.
-Later, in about 2010, Rich Hickey created Clojure, introducing key innovations, and he did it well away from academia (LISP's traditional home), because he wanted to create a pragmatic language for commercial developers.
+Later, in about 2010, Rich Hickey took that knowledge and created Clojure, introducing key innovations.
+He did this well away from academia (LISP's traditional home) because he wanted to create a pragmatic language for commercial developers.

-So, Clojure has had a long gestation period and it comes with a hard practical edge.
+So, Clojure has had a long gestation period, and it comes with a hard practical edge.

-As the owner of a company which develops software products, I'm believe ClojureScript gives us a competitive edge.
+As the owner of a company that develops software products, I believe ClojureScript gives us a competitive edge.
 As an experienced programmer, I feel like it has provided me with excellent, nourishing brain food.
 It is a stable, productive place.

-If you'll allow me some momentary negativity: in contrast, I'm a scared of the javascript landscape which still appears to be a churning washing machine full of steep learning curves, premature obsolescence and sharp edges which teach me little of substance and certainly won't make me productive.
+If you'll allow me some momentary negativity: in contrast, I'm scared of the javascript landscape, which still appears to be a churning washing machine full of steep learning curves, premature obsolescence and sharp edges, which teach me little of substance and certainly won't make me productive.

-> Note:
+> A note on names:
 > `Clojure` runs on the JVM.
 > `ClojureScript` runs in the browser.
 > They are essentially the same language but our focus here is on `ClojureScript`.